Modular Construction of the Polynesian Resort

-I came across this pictorial blog article highlighting the construction of the Polynesian Hotel at Walt Disney World in Orlando, Florida back in 1970.
+I came across this pictorial blog article highlighting the modular construction of the Polynesian Resort at Walt Disney World in Orlando, Florida back in 1970.
 I found it fascinating and wanted to share.

 Imagineering Disney is an unofficial blog authored by a couple of folks who reportedly worked for Disney in the past and they definitely have access to some terrific photographs.
 Take a look at the modular construction project depicted below.